- Armament and disarmament

-Myriam Marending is a Research Assistant in the SIPRI Sahel and West Africa Programme, focusing on the security and development nexus.
+Myriam Marending was a Research Assistant in the SIPRI Sahel and West Africa Programme, focusing on the security and development nexus.

 Her current research studies global security and socio-economic development indicators, with particular interest for human security in fragile and conflict-affected states with recent focus on Central Mali.

 Prior to joining SIPRI, she was a visiting scholar at the Center for the Studies of African Economies at Oxford University, and worked at the Swiss National Bank.